-6 stress-eating triggers and how to stop them
+Are you a stress eater?
+Avoid these common triggers

 3. Baked goods

+This time of year, many of us turn to Betty Crocker for a little therapy.
+But the types of fall baked goods you indulge in make a big difference.
 White flour is processed and stripped of all the nutrient goodness found in whole grains.
 This is why bread products made from white flour are known as simple carbohydrates.
 They’re easily broken down and cause a spike in blood sugar, which in turn increases cortisol.
 This causes an inflammatory response, which over time can contribute to chronic inflammation, and cause food cravings.

-For more tips on how to live a nutritious life, follow Keri on Instagram.
-For more diet and fitness tips, sign up for our One Small Thing newsletter.
+Instead, bake your own whole-grain varieties, like these Sweet and Tart Cranberry-Orange Muffins, to fill that comfort-food craving the healthy way.